Yodobashi Camera: Stores

 All large stores opened since the launch of Multimedia Sendai in 1997 bear the "Multimedia" name.
 The majority of the existing stores were also remodeled to fit the Multimedia format, and as of March 2016 the only stores not bearing the "Multimedia" name were the Shinjuku West Flagship, Hachiōji and Chiba outlets.

 In 1997 the company successfully bid 101 billion yen to purchase the JNR Osaka Railroad Administration site north of the Osaka Station from the Japanese National Railway Settlement Corporation (JNRSC).
 150 billion yen was invested in the construction of Yodobashi Umeda that opened in November 2001.
 Yodobashi Umeda resembles a large shopping center with the core Yodobashi Camera Multimedia Umeda supplemented by specialty stores and restaurants.
 Multimedia Umeda has annual sales of more than 100 billion yen, the highest sales of any retail outlet in Japan.

 Subsequently, Yodobashi Camera opened a series of superstores close to train stations taking advantage of department store and rail network hubs.
 These include: building the multimedia store at the Hakata Station Shinkansen entrance; acquiring a freight depot site on the east side of Akihabara Station from the JNRSC for Multimedia Akiba (Yodobashi Akiba); a half-year full renovation of the Yokohama Mitsukoshi site to open Multimedia Yokohama (Yodobashi Yokohama), thus consolidating the Nishiguchi Gobangai (5th Avenue at the west entrance) operations; acquiring the north side Kichijōji Station site (previously the Tokyo branch of the Kintetsu Department Store) and remodelling the buildings to open Multimedia Kichijoji (Yodobashi Kichijoji).

 5 November 2010 saw the opening of Multimedia Kyoto, purpose built on the site of the Kyoto branch of the Kintetsu Department Store (Platz Kintetsu Kyoto) in front of JR Kyōto Station's Karasuma Central Entrance.
 Yodobashi Akiba, Yodobashi Kichijoji, Yodobashi Yokohama, Kyoto Yodobashi and Yodobashi Hakata are large shopping centers that include multiple tenants in the same way as Yodobashi Umeda.

 The Multimedia Nagoya Matsuzaka Store was opened on 29 October 2015, covering floors 4 to 6 of the south building of the Matsuzakaya store in Nagoya.
 There had been no store in the Tokai region up to that point.
 The Matsuzakaya store in Nagoya was expected to revitalize the area as there was no large electronics retailer in the Sakae area.
 The 7,200 m2 sales floor makes this is a medium-sized Yodobashi outlet (stores near train stations typically have a 20,000 m2 or more sales floor).
 There was initially a plan to open a store in front of Nagoya Station, but it was announced on 14 May 2015 that this had been canceled due to financial problems arising from delays with the Gate Tower Building opening (ultimately Bic Camera opened in the JR Gate Tower premises).

+On 30 June 2026, Yodobashi opened its Ikebukuro branch after acquiring half of the Seibu Ikebukuro building on 1 September 2024.